Mauthausen-Gusen camp trials: Second Mauthausen camp trial

 The second Mauthausen camp trial started on August 6, 1947.
 Altogether 8 former members of the camp's administration were accused of the same set of crimes as in the former trial.
-On August 21 the verdict was reached.
-Four Nazis were sentenced to death by hanging, one for life imprisonment, two for short-term sentences and one was acquitted of all the charges.
-All the death sentences were carried out on November 19, 1948.
+On August 21, the verdict was reached.
+Four defendants were sentenced to death by hanging, one to life imprisonment, two to short prison terms, and one was acquitted.
+The death sentences were carried out on November 19, 1948.